What Is A Structural Engineer And How Much Do They Cost To Hire?

 What Do I Need To Do To Prepare For A Structural Engineer Visit?

 To prepare for your structural engineer visit – and to make the most of his or her services – you should provide as thorough a brief as possible.
 This includes any current drawings and your main aims with the project.
 You should also provide as much information as you can about any existing structure and the history of the building or site.

 Make sure you also have an architect on-board by this point.
-Structural engineers and architects often work closely together on designing a safe structure, so the sooner you put these professionals in touch with each other, the better.
+Structural engineers and architects in London often work closely together on designing a safe structure, so the sooner you put these professionals in touch with each other, the better.